Capital gains tax (CGT) is the tax paid on an asset that has increased in value when it is sold.

-Our multi-disciplinary tax team can provide a bespoke service to help you negotiate the complexities governing capital gains tax, and work with you to develop an effective strategy to minimise your tax liability.
+Our multidisciplinary tax team can provide a bespoke service to help you negotiate the complexities governing capital gains tax, and will work with you to develop an effective strategy to minimise your tax liability.

-We understand that protecting your wealth is a priority, which is why our dedicated advisors work with you to understand your personal circumstances, your objectives and your plans for the future, creating an effective personal tax-planning strategy.
-We advise on every aspect of your tax position, and can provide one-off specialist advice, or ongoing services depending on your specific needs.
+We understand that protecting your wealth is a priority, which is why our dedicated advisers work with you to understand your personal circumstances, your objectives and your plans for the future, creating an effective personal tax-planning strategy.
+We advise on every aspect of your tax position, and can provide one-off specialist advice or ongoing services, depending on your specific needs.

 If you would like to seek more advice regarding CGT, please get in touch with one of our dedicated tax experts today.